king-ben/winterschool/tutorial2.md

 Now that we have run through a complete analysis, try the following tasks.

 * Plot heat maps for other nodes of the phylogeny.
 Can you make heat maps for the ancestors of Southern Quechua, Ecuadoriano, Chachapoyas, Central Quechua, and Yauyos?
-* Go back to BEAUti and run an analysis with a relaxed clock for location
+* Go back to BEAUti and run an analysis with a relaxed clock for location.
+Are there any noticeable differences in the results?
+Is a relaxed clock supported (check the coefficient of variation, see tutorial 1)
 * Try alternative values for the precision parameter.
 Remember that higher values constrain the amount of movement more.